lweitkamp/triton_exercises/src/introduction/block_pointers.md

 :::    tl.store(output_block_ptr, tl.sum(input_block, axis=1))
 ```

+It's impressive how little code we had to change to switch from 1D to 2D, so block pointers are definitely my go-to for getting data offsets.

 ## Advancing Block Pointers
 In most situations we can easily load the whole row into memory and process a row or even a set of rows per program.
 But imagine we are not capable of loading the entire row into memory - it's too big for our cache!
 What *can* do, is iterate over the row in blocks.